-At Montlick and Associates, Attorneys at Law, we know that expert witnesses can be an extremely valuable part of many personal injury lawsuits.
-Some types of expert witnesses that we use in Georgia personal injury cases include medical professionals, toxicologists, economists, pharmaceutical scientists, product experts, and others.
+At Montlick Injury Attorneys in Conyers, GA, we know that expert witnesses can be an extremely valuable part of many personal injury lawsuits.
+Some types of expert witnesses that we use in Conyers Personal Injury Cases include medical professionals, toxicologists, economists, pharmaceutical scientists, product experts, and others.

 - Interpreting physical evidence and witness testimony to understand an accident